-HRC Urges Obama to Take Immediate Action for LGBT Ugandans
+HRC Calls for Obama to Take Immediate Action for LGBT Ugandans

 June 3, 2014 by Jason Rahlan, Global Engagement Press Secretary